MBrassey/Roboss/README.md

 #### Is Roboss Free?
-Roboss is 100% Open Source and FREE to use and distribute.
-There's also an option to purchase the pre-compiled EXE for easy use.
+Roboss is 100% Free & Open Source.
+If you find Roboss useful please clicking the donate button above ^__^.

 #### Why did I make Roboss?